dsdiser/Coin-Flip-Discord-Activity/README.md

 # Coin Flip — Discord Activity

-Multiplayer lobby that runs as a Discord Activity so you can flip coins together inside Discord.
+Multiplayer lobby that runs as a Discord Activity so you can flip coins together inside Discord or on any webpage.

-## Goals
+## Features

 - Multiplayer lobby for joining a coin flip session
 - Real-time flips resolved in the activity or on the webpage